tianxunaicaoke/UML--Creater/README.md

 }
 ~~~
-#### How to use annotation create Sequence UML
+#### How to use annotation to create Sequence UML
 >The annotation for SequenceUML named @Step.
->And this annotation only can be marked on Method, if not will get the UMLAnnotationNotOnRightPlaceException.
+>And this annotation only can be marked on Method, if not process will throw the UMLAnnotationNotOnRightPlaceException.
 >And the @Step annotation is repeatable.
 >The value of @Step("ClassName:MethodName") refer the invoke method.
 >You can define the divider by fill the attribute 'divider'.
->You can define the group by fill the attribute 'group'.
+>And define the group by fill the attribute 'group'.
 ~~~
 -------------------------
 ---- ExampleA.java -----